jhsvendsen/jhsvendsen.github.io/_posts/2020-12-05-Look-Back-Thesis.md

 hardware to compute in real time.
 I enjoyed getting more experience with MATLAB and Simulink, as they are great tools for engineers.
-Later I returned and completed a course on Udemy in MPC's, where I got to use python for almost the same task.
-Here you can see why Simulink is quite a powerful tool for control engineers, it is easy to sketch an idea, then transfer it to Simulink and start filling out the blocks, even for engineers without much experience in coding.
+Later I returned and completed a course on Udemy in MPC's, where I got to use python for almost the same task, but also got to realise my dream of coding my own MPC.
+What I took from it was also that you can see why Simulink is quite a powerful tool for control engineers, it is easy to sketch an idea, then transfer it to Simulink and start filling out the blocks, even for engineers without much experience in coding.
 I worked with ITK engineering on my project, who